 I’ve ignored tax here on the interest because everyone’s tax situation is different.

-Note though that from April 6th, most people will be paying no tax on cash interest thanks to the new Personal Savings Allowance that covers the first £1,000 of interest for basic rate taxpayers, and £500 for higher-rate payers.
+- Most people even outside of an ISA will be paying no tax on cash interest thanks to the new-ish Personal Savings Allowance that covers the first £1,000 of interest earned by basic rate taxpayers, and £500 for higher-rate payers.

 Is this bonus too good to be true?